 Husqvarna introduced its first electric bike in June of 2019 – the Husqvarna EE 5, a motocross type model which competes with the entry-level 50 cc fuel-powered motorcycles.
 Powered by a 907 Wh lithium-ion battery, its motor produces 5 kW with 6 different riding modes and fast-charging.
 Husqvarna says the EE 5 delivers two hours of riding for beginners and 25 minutes for serious racers.
 The supplied charger takes 70 minutes to fully charge the lithium-ion battery pack.

-Last year Bajaj Auto brought in the Husqvarna brand to Indian customers with the Vitpilen and Svartpilen series of bikes in the middleweight segment.
-It should have no reservations in adding electric scooters to that portfolio, as the electric vehicle sales in the country evolves.
+In 2019, Bajaj Auto brought in the Husqvarna brand to Indian customers with the Vitpilen and Svartpilen series of bikes in the middleweight segment.
+It should have no reservations in adding electric scooters to that portfolio as electric vehicle sales in the country evolves.